-Once you have a realistic budget in place, you can start saving and investing in your future.
-There are two goals to keep in mind: saving for larger purchases through a savings account and saving for retirement through options like a 401(k).
+Once you have a realistic budget, you can start saving and investing in your future.
+Your savings should include a savings account for larger purchases and emergencies and retirement savings through options like a 401(k).

 When it comes to saving for retirement, new graduates should start as soon as possible, says Annette Harris, financial coach and owner at Harris Financial Coaching.
 Many employers offer a 401(k) plan, which is a retirement plan that allows employees to contribute a percentage of their salary into a retirement fund – a percentage that is often matched by the employer.
 “Starting retirement savings immediately establishes [students’] standard of living and budget at the beginning of their careers,” Harris says.

 Takeaway: Starting a savings habit early– and contributing consistently– can help you to leverage compound interest in the long run through investments like your retirement account.
 An everyday savings account can also help to keep you from tapping into credit or over-extending yourself for larger purchases.